01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 **Why**:

-  Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+  Cyclistic’s financial analysts have concluded that annual members are much more profitable than casual riders.

 **How**: